Getting Started With NemoClaw: Install, Onboard, and Avoid the Obvious Mistakes

 curl -fsSL https://nvidia.com/nemoclaw.sh | bash

-Yes, you should still treat any curl-to-bash install with the usual caution.
+Yes, you should still treat any curl-to-bash installation script with the usual engineering caution.
+You are downloading a script from the internet and executing it with high privileges on your system.

 ## What `nemoclaw onboard` Is Actually Doing

-NVIDIA’s developer docs describe the onboarding flow as the main setup entrypoint.
+NVIDIA’s developer documentation describes the onboarding flow as the primary setup entrypoint.

-Behind the scenes, the process looks roughly like this:
+Behind the scenes, the process looks roughly like this sequence of operations:

 ```text